Linda Harriott-Gathright

 Linda C. Harriott-Gathright is an American politician serving as a member of the New Hampshire House of Representatives from the Hillsborough 36 district.
 She assumed office on December 5, 2018.

 Early life and education

 Born in Philadelphia, Harriott-Gathright graduated from West Philadelphia High School.
 She earned an Associate of Science degree and Bachelor of Science from Daniel Webster College.

 Career

 Harriott-Gathright worked for Verizon Communications from 1974 to 2008, where she specialized in contracts.
-She also served as a member of the Nashua Board of Alderman, Nashua Board of Health, and Nashua Housing Authority.
+She also served as a member of the Nashua Board of Aldermen, Nashua Board of Health, and Nashua Housing Authority.
 She served as a member of the New Hampshire House of Representatives for the Hillsborough 36 district from 2012 to 2014 and was elected again in 2018.